Download and share our 2007 report, Stopping Hardcore Drunk Driving: Offenders' Perspective on Deterrence.

 Hardcore drunk drivers are those who drive with a high blood alcohol concentration (BAC) of .15 or above or who do so repeatedly, as demonstrated by having more than one impaired driving arrest, and who are highly resistant to changing their behavior despite previous sanctions, treatment or education.

-The median BAC level remains twice the legal limit at 0.16, and drivers with a BAC level of .15 or higher in fatal crashes were nine times more likely to have a prior conviction for driving while impaired than non-drinking drivers.
-(Source: NHTSA, FARS and Traffic Safety Facts "Alcohol-Impaired Driving," 2012)
+The median BAC level remains of drivers in fatal crashes twice the legal limit at 0.16, and drivers with a BAC level of .15 or higher in fatal crashes were eight times more likely to have a prior conviction for driving while impaired than non-drinking drivers.
+(Source: NHTSA, FARS and Traffic Safety Facts "Alcohol-Impaired Driving," 2013)

 Compared with drivers who have not consumed alcohol, drivers with BACs of .15 or above are 380 times more likely to be involved in a single-vehicle fatal crash than a non-drinking driver.
 (Source: Zador, P.L.
 Alcohol related relative risk of fatal driver injuries in relation to driver age and sex.
 Journal of Studies on Alcohol 52(4):302-310, 1991.)